lisaychuang/lisaychuang.github.io/_posts/2017-06-26-my_first_ruby_cli_gem_travel-inspiration.markdown

 ```

-## What files are pre-populated by bundle gem?
+## What files are pre-populated by bundler gem?

 ### /bin directory